The Private Pilot's Licence is the very first thing you should consider if you are interested in becoming a pilot.

 The PPL course requires a minimum of 45 hours flight time, this includes 10 hours where you fly solo.
 You will also have to complete 9 multiple choice ground examinations and a final skills test conducted by a CAA registered examiner.

-Before you commit to anything you should be aware of the basic requirements for the Private Pilots Licence, the first being age restrictions.
-Whilst there is no upper age limit, currently the minimum age for a licence to be issued is 17 years old, however you can still start the PPL course before your 17th birthday.
+Before you commit to anything you should be aware of the basic requirements for the Private Pilot's Licence, the first being age restrictions.
+Whilst there is no upper age limit, currently the minimum age for a licence to be issued is 17 years old.
+You can still start the PPL course before your 17th birthday.

 You will also have to complete a medical examination done by a CAA Authorised Medical Examiner (AME) before your licence can be issued.

 We know that sounds like a lot but don't worry!
-We also offer pay-as-you-go as well as up front payment, whatever works best for you!
+We offer a pay-as-you-go service.

 · 45 hours of dual flight instruction (Price based on Cherokee 140)